Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 8. Yes Straws

-That’s the promise of Yes Straws to their customers.
+That’s the promise of Yes Straws to their consumers.

-The brand is on a mission to reduce the number of plastic straws that could join the 8.3 billion already polluting the environment.
+The company is on a mission to reduce the number of plastic straws that could join the 8.3 billion already polluting the environment.

 With biodegradable straws made from 100% natural materials.
 Unlike its plastic cousin, it doesn’t contain any harmful chemicals and breaks down within weeks.